 Allison, his brothers Monroe and John, sister Mary, and her husband, Lewis Coleman, then moved to the Brazos River Country in Texas.
 Attempting to cross a wide river along the way, Zachary Colbert, the ferryman, presented the price of the crossing.
 Clay accused the ferryman of overcharging, and an argument ensued, whereby Colbert was left unconscious.
 This event may have led to the ferryman’s desperado nephew, Chunk Colbert, being killed by Allison some nine years later.

-Settling down for a while, Clay learned the ways of ranching and became an excellent cowhand while in Texas.
+Settling down for a while, Clay learned the ways of ranching and became an excellent cowhand in Texas.
 He signed on with Charles Goodnight and Oliver Loving in 1866 and accompanied them on their famous Goodnight-Loving Trail through Texas, New Mexico, and Colorado.
-Around 1867 Clay worked as a trail boss for M.L.
+Around 1867, Clay worked as a trail boss for M.L.
 Dalton.
-He then worked for his brother-in-law, Lewis Coleman and Irwin W. Lacy, two cattle ranchers who were also legends in their own time.
+He then worked for his brother-in-law, Lewis Coleman, and Irwin W. Lacy, two cattle ranchers who were also legends in their own time.

-While in Texas, Allison was said to have had an altercation over the rights of a water hole with a neighbor by the name of Johnson.
-The two decided to settle the matter by digging a grave and entering the pit with bowie knives.
-The loser would be buried in the pit and the winner gaining the rights of the waterhole.
-Allison had excellent skills with a bowie knife and obviously didn’t lose, but whether or not he killed his neighbor is unknown.
+While in Texas, Allison was said to have had an altercation over the rights of a water hole with a neighbor named Johnson.
+The two settled the matter by digging a grave and entering the pit with bowie knives.
+The loser would be buried in the pit, and the winner gaining the rights of the waterhole.
+Allison had excellent skills with a bowie knife and didn’t lose, but whether or not he killed his neighbor is unknown.